Enforcing Reusable Workflows for Standardization

 Notes:

-3. There are three jobs: build, dev and prod.
+workflow_dispatch). - There are three jobs:

-4. The build job is calling a “local” (in the same repo) reusable workflow that the App Team has full control over that builds, tests and packages the app.
-To make this work with the deployment workflows, we need to publish an artifact (called drop in this case).
-The deploy workflow will download the artifact and then deploy.
+buildjob is calling a “local” (in the same repo) reusable workflow that the App Team has full control over that builds, tests and packages the app.
+To make this work with the deployment workflows, we need to publish an artifact (calleddropin this case).
+The deploy workflow will download the artifact and then deploy. - We can pass whatever parameters we need to here - in this case I’ve configured parameters for the

-6. Secrets are tricky since reusable workflows can’t (yet?) read environment secrets.
+artifact-name,environment-nameandenvironment-url. - Secrets are tricky since reusable workflows can’t (yet?) read environment secrets.
 So you have to specify secrets on the repo (or org) level that are prefixed with the environment name in some way.

 The Build Workflow